biocompute-objects/bco_editor/users_giude.md

 ### MongoDB Installation Example
-If you do not have MongoDB installed on your server, here is an [example installation](mongodb_installation.md) steps for CentOs server.
+If you do not have MongoDB installed on your server, here is an example of [MongoDB installation instruction steps](mongodb_installation.md) steps for CentOs server.

 ### Downloading BioCompute Editor